 There are countless stories of really great dads.
 Men who support us.
 Teach us.
 Inspire us.
 Set the bar high.
 If you’re fortunate, you were raised by one.
 Or, you were taken under the wing by a father-figure who, though not actually related by blood, truly believed in you.

 Great dads are priceless.
 Ron Mickel, our dad and founder of our company, was beyond priceless to me and so many others who had the opportunity to know him.

 Dad was a very cool man.
 Smart.
 Charismatic.
 Handsome.
 A tinkerer.
 A dreamer.
 A visionary.
 People loved him.

-It became common knowledge in our industry that he was the one, THE guy, who figured out that the Nielsen® metal picture frame, originally marketed to frame shops In the early 70s, could be custom cut and sold in pairs like stretcher bars, delivered directly to artists through the mail.
-It was, and continues to be, the simplest and most sophisticated solution to the question of how to frame art.
+It has become industry common knowledge that he was the one, THE guy, who figured out that the Nielsen® metal picture frame, originally marketed to frame shops in the early 70s, could be custom cut and sold in pairs like stretcher bars, delivered directly to artists through the mail.
+It was, and continues to be, the simplest and most economical solution to the question of how to frame art.

 But as his oldest child, that’s not how I saw it at all.
 Frankly, I thought the whole idea was a bit strange.
 Entrepreneurship back then was not highly regarded as it is today.
 Let me continue.

 Like many American dads, ours was a master craftsman.
 In addition to his frame shop and gallery (The Ron Mickel Gallery – Northwest Ohio’s first modern art gallery), he kept a little corner of our family garage for his tools, work bench, and eventually, a metal saw.
 It was there, in his corner of our garage, where he crafted his first custom-cut metal sectional picture frames.